Hardness of Segment Cover, Contiguous SAT and Visibility with Uncertain Obstacles: Reduction

-\paragraph{variable uncertain segments} Let $x_1, \ldots, x_m$ be the variables of the given formula.
+\paragraph*{Variable uncertain segments} Let $x_1, \ldots, x_m$ be the variables of the given formula $\phi$.
 We shall construct a collection of uncertain intervals $S_i$ for the variable $x_i$ .
 For each variable, these uncertain intervals are defined by means of a complete bipartite graph denoted $G_i$, $i= 1, \ldots, m$.
-The vertices of $G_i$ are divided into two parts denoted $P_i$ and $N_i$.
-The graph $G_i$ has a vertex for each sub-interval of a clause interval associated to a literal.
-Let $P_i$ be those sub-intervals that are associated to positive literals of $x_i$, and, let $N_i$ be sub-intervals associated to negative literals of $x_i$.
+The vertices of $G_i$ are the literals of $\phi$.
+The vertices are divided into two parts denoted $P_i$ and $N_i$, namely positive and negative literals.
 This finishes the definition of $G_i$.

+For each $i$, using $G_i$, we define the set $S_i$ as follows.
+Let $v \in P_i \cup N_i$ be a literals of $x_i$ and take $J=\alpha(v)$.
+Let $d=d(v)$ be the degree of $v$ in the graph $G_i$.
+Partition the interval $J$ into $d$ disjoint (sharing only endpoints) sub-intervals, and define an arbitrary one-one correspondence $\beta_v$ between the edges incident on $v$ and these sub-intervals.
+Perform this subdivision for the intervals $\alpha(v)$ for all $v \in P_i \cup N_i$.
+We obtain thus a set of one-one correspondences $\beta_v$ between the edges incident to the vertex $v$ and subintervals of $J=\alpha(v)$.